- Annual Enrollment:

 - Employment sectors:

-- Public, private, and nonprofit sectors
+- About one-third each private, public, and nonprofit

 To receive information directly from the Admissions Department, click here.